-Pantomime, travel and rest: What comes next for Britain's EU lawmakers
+Pantomime, travel and rest: What comes next for Britain's EU lawmakers?

 STRASBOURG (Reuters) - Britain’s 73 EU lawmakers packed up their offices in Strasbourg on Thursday: for some a moment of triumph, for others, disaster.

-This week marked the last sitting of the European Parliament in the eastern French town before Britain quits the union on Jan.
-31.
+This week marked the last sitting of the European Parliament in the eastern French town before Brexit Britain leaves the bloc on Jan.
+31 and all those lawmakers lose their jobs.

 There is one more session to go in the assembly’s main base in Brussels.
-But for the Brits, there will be no more monthly first class train journeys trips across the Ardennes, and no more dining on Alsatian wine, choucroute and tarte flambee.
+But for the British MEPs, from Thursday, there will be no more first-class train journeys trips across the Ardennes to their regular sessions in Strasbourg, and no more dining out on its Alsatian wine, choucroute and tarte flambee.

 The Brexit Party’s Ann Widdecombe, for one, said she was “delighted” to be winding up her near eight-month career as a Member of the European Parliament.